Hauptsaechlicher/hauptsaechlicher.github.io/README.md

 # Hauptsaechlicher.github.io

-This a a website, where I'm collecting all content for my computer science studies.
+This is a website, where I'm collecting all content for my computer science studies.